 As in many independent schools, The Hall is set up as an educational charity, operating in a way very different from public charities.
 In such schools Governors are similar to non-executive Directors; they serve the school on a voluntary basis.
 The composition of the Hall’s Board reflects the world in which the school operates, with each Governor offering specific skills and expertise in an area, which is, or could be, of importance to The Hall.

 In The Hall’s case, the largest skill set on the Board reflects the importance of – and emphasis on – our core ‘business’ of education.
-We are lucky enough to have the current Heads of St Paul’s and Westminster among our number and we also have a former Prep school Head to steer us in considering the needs of the younger children.
+We are lucky enough to have the current Head of St Paul’s among our number and we also have a former Prep school Head to steer us in considering the needs of the younger children.
 On the professional side we have governors with accountancy skills, with investment experience, with legal knowledge (a solicitor and a barrister).
 Since we need to pay proper attention to our buildings and grounds we have a surveyor and property expert on the Board and recently we have recruited a leading PR consultant whose guidance is valuable in helping us to co-exist peacefully with our neighbours.
 Several of these Governors are current parents, past parents or former pupils and two are representatives of the Mercers’ Company, forming a link, which allows the school access to the broad knowledge and experience of the Company’s education committee.
 Together the Governors are a team that works together harmoniously for the good of the school.

 So what do Governors do?
 Firstly they are the guardians of standards within the school.
 In brief summary, they must ensure that pupils are given the best possible, broad education in surroundings that are safe, conducive to learning and fit for purpose.
 In addition they must ensure the financial health and well being of the school and, together with the school’s senior managers, must plan strategically for the future.
 The structure of the Governing Body and the schedule of meetings must be organised to support these and many other responsibilities.